About the AST

 Where you can complete this AST

-Population Health AST posts are accredited on a case-by-case basis prior to commencement of term and may be undertaken across one or more posts prospectively accredited by ACRRM.
-Examples of posts include:
+Population Health AST posts are accredited on a case-by-case basis prior to commencement of term.
+You may complete the AST across one or more posts prospectively accredited by ACRRM.
+Suitable training posts might include:

-• a dedicated public population health service such as population health units or a public health centre or Centre Disease Control
+• A dedicated public population health service such as a Population Health Unit or a Public Health Centre or Centre for Disease Control

-• a training post accredited for Australian Faculty of Public Health may also be suitable but must also be accredited by ACRRM for the AST
+• A training post accredited by the Australian Faculty of Public Health may be suitable provided it is also accredited by ACRRM for the AST

 I use my AST in population health as part of my role with RFDS in the Telehealth and Education space.
 It also adds another rewarding dimension to my work in both Emergency and Primary care.
 It has allowed me to better understand the underlying factors leading to injury and disease, and try and make a broader impact on the health and well-being of communities.